 Martin joined Watsi on November 5th, 2014.
 Eight years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Martin's most recent donation traveled 8,300 miles to support Daw Moe, a 43-year-old mother from Burma, to fund life-changing surgery so she can heal her condition and walk again.
+Martin's most recent donation traveled 8,200 miles to support Rozaleny, a 70-year-old woman from Philippines, to fund a hemorrhoidectomy to alleviate her symptoms and allow her to live more comfortably.

 Daw Moe is a 43-year-old mother from Burma who likes to listen to music in her free time.
 She lives with her husband and her two children.
 Both of her children had to stop going to school two years ago when she could no longer afford to pay for their school fees.
 Her husband sometimes works as a day laborer, and since unenrolling in school, her son now also works as a day laborer.
 Daw Moe has a cow, and they earn money by selling the cow’s milk.
 She would also help support her family by managing all of the household chores, but she has been unable to do much for the past five months due to her condition.
 Since then, her son and daughter have stepped up to help.
 Daw Moe has dealt with pain on the sole of her right foot since the end of January.
 The pain was initially caused by a blister, but even after seeking medical care at a hospital and treating the wound, the pain returned.
 She went back to the hospital about two months ago due to severe pain, and the doctor diagnosed her with a chronic ulcer.
 They gave her medications and cleaned the ulcer, but this did not heal her condition.
 The doctor told her that in order to properly heal, she would need to undergo a debridement, which is a procedure to remove any damaged or dead tissue.
 When she told the doctor that she could not pay for the surgery, the doctor referred her to our medical partner, Burma Children Medical Fund (BCMF), for assistance accessing further treatment.
 Currently, Daw Moe’s right foot is in pain and swollen.
 She cannot walk and needs help using the restroom.
 To get around, she uses a wheelchair because she does not feel comfortable putting any weight on her right foot.
 She struggles sleeping at night because she feels saddened about her condition.
 She also can no longer help with household chores, so her son has to handle everything while her daughter looks after her in the hospital.
 Fortunately, BCMF is helping Daw Moe receive treatment.
 On July 8th, surgeons will perform a debridement to help relieve her pain and allow her to walk again.
 Now, Daw Moe needs help to fund this $694 procedure.
 Daw Moe expresses, “I feel pity on my son as he has to do everything when I am admitted at the hospital.
 He is also the sole bread winner, as my husband hardly works.
 I hope that I will get well soon so that I can go home and help him.”